 • prevent diseases of the cardiovascular system.

-• flowers washed with clean water, grind in a blender to a state of gruel;
+• flowers, washed clean water, grind in a blender to a paste;

-• pour the juice into a clean glass container, transfer to the refrigerator.
+• Pour the juice into a clean glass container and place in the refrigerator.

-It is recommended to use the product daily 3 times a day, 30 minutes before meals, 1 tsp., Diluted with water.
+It is recommended to use the product daily 3 times a day, 30 minutes before meals, 1 tsp diluted with water.
 The course is one month.
-Regular use of the juice will rejuvenate the body, calm the nervous system, and improve sleep.
+Regular consumption of juice will rejuvenate the body, calm nervous system, improve sleep.

-In alternative medicine, medicinal infusions and tinctures based on bush inflorescences are highly valued.
+IN alternative medicine highly valued medicinal infusions and tinctures based on the inflorescences of the bush.

-Tincture is an effective drug for the treatment of hemorrhoids, joints, gastrointestinal diseases, thrombosis, thrombophlebitis, neoplasms in the brain, leg ulcers, uterine bleeding.
+The tincture is effective drug for the treatment of hemorrhoids, joints, gastrointestinal diseases, thrombosis, thrombophlebitis, neoplasms in the brain, leg ulcers, uterine bleeding.

 It is used for varicose veins, arthritis, rheumatism, mastopathy, edema of various etiologies.